xdas-dev/xdas/docs/user-guide/io/virtual-datasets.md

 *Xdas* uses several types of virtualization, selected with the `vtype` argument:

-- `hdf5`: for HDF5 based formats, it leverages the performance offered by the [virtual datasets](https://docs.h5py.org/en/stable/vds.html) native capabilities of netCDF4/HDF5 which comes with almost no overhead (C compiled).
+- `hdf5`: for HDF5 based formats, it leverages the [virtual datasets](https://docs.h5py.org/en/stable/vds.html) native capabilities of netCDF4/HDF5, which resolve the mapping in compiled C with no per-file Python overhead.
+The cost of that mapping does however grow with the number of linked files.
 - `tiles`: a manifest of file-backed tiles stored as a plain array, decoded by the engine itself.
 It works with any format and keeps the file mapping inspectable.
 - For other type of files, it can also leverage the flexibility of [Dask arrays](https://docs.Dask.org/en/stable/array.html).